10up/simple-page-ordering/readme.txt

 [View historical changelog details here](https://github.com/10up/simple-page-ordering/blob/develop/CHANGELOG.md).

 == Upgrade Notice ==

+= 2.7.3 =
+This release bumps the minimum required version of WordPress from 6.4 to 6.5.

 = 2.7.2 =
 This release bumps the minimum required version of WordPress from 6.3 to 6.4.